ReaperOAK/KCAdashboard/CONTRIBUTING.md

+## Documentation & Changelog Updates
+- After any major refactor or feature addition, update:
+  - `README.md` with new features and improvements
+  - `CHANGELOG.md` with a summary of changes
+  - Any relevant `docs.md` files for affected features or components
+  - For classroom, quiz, analytics, and leaderboard UI/UX changes, document all new/updated components and patterns in the relevant feature folder and main docs.
+# Classroom, Quiz, Analytics, and Leaderboard UI/UX Refactor (July 2025)
+- All classroom, quiz, analytics, and leaderboard UIs must use modular, single-responsibility React components in their respective folders.
+- All new or updated components must be documented in the relevant feature folder and `docs.md`.
+- Ensure all interactive elements are accessible, responsive, and use color tokens and icons as per the design system in `colour_scheme.md`.
+- After any major UI/UX change, update the main `README.md` and `CHANGELOG.md`.
+## Tournaments UI Modularity & Documentation (July 2025)
+- All tournament-related UI must use modular, single-responsibility React components in `src/components/tournaments/`.
+- All new or updated tournament UI components must be documented in `src/components/tournaments/README.md` and `docs.md`.
+- Ensure all interactive elements are accessible, responsive, and use color tokens and icons as per the design system.
+- After any major tournaments UI change, update the main `README.md` and `CHANGELOG.md`.
 # Notification System Coding Standards (July 2025)

 - All notification-related backend endpoints must use NotificationService for sending, deleting, and managing notifications.
 Do not insert directly into the notifications table or call models directly for notification logic.